We are doing science for policy

 Computational methods can also be used as alternatives to animal testing.

-In particular, mathematical approaches such as Quantitative Structure-Activity Relationship (QSAR) modelling and Physiologically Based Kinetic and Dynamic (PBK/D) modelling have been applied to replace and reduce the use of animals in safety and efficacy testing.
+In particular, mathematical approaches such as Quantitative Structure-Activity Relationship (QSAR) modelling and Physiologically Based Kinetic and Dynamic (PBK/D) modelling can be applied to replace and reduce the use of animals in safety and efficacy testing.

 Quantitative Structure-Activity Relationship (QSAR) models